-Highly intelligent and confident, Rottweilers traits include a strong instinct to guard and protect due to originally having been bred as working dogs for farmers and butchers, which has resulted in them been unfairly branded as an aggressive breed.
+Highly intelligent and confident, a Rottweiler’s traits include a strong instinct to guard and protect, due to originally having been bred as working dogs for farmers and butchers, which has resulted in them been unfairly branded as an aggressive breed.

-Vets recommend that the best food for a Rottweiler is a high-quality pet food.
-As the breed can be prone to bloat (where, in extreme cases, the stomach can become twisted), it’s important to feed two smaller portions a day, instead of one larger helping.
-Check the back of your pet’s food packaging for guidelines, keeping their age, activity levels and size in mind.
+Rottweilers can be prone to bloat (where, in extreme cases, the stomach can become twisted), so it’s important to feed two smaller portions a day, instead of one larger helping.